Hollywood’s New Triple Threat? Acting, Looks, and Voice?

 Since most of our entertainment and favored cinematic productions nowadays have very little to do with singing or dancing, unlike films made several or more decades ago that were rooted in musical theatre tradition, the need for talent with those two specific skill sets has been replaced with what is necessary in the present, which now includes how an actor is able to use their speaking voice and their physical appearance.

-As superficial as it sounds, looks, whether an actor be handsome, beautiful, or just what was required for the role, are very important factors in casting the right person.
-A prime example is casting for the recent Star Trek movie (released in theatres May 2009).
+As superficial as it sounds, looks, whether an actor is handsome, beautiful, or just what was required for the role, are very important factors in casting the right person.
+A prime example is casting for the latest Star Trek movie.

 When casting for this film, the producer J.J.
 Abrams and his team went to great lengths to find actors, who in addition to their acting skills, embodied very particular physical and vocal traits.
 Perhaps the most dead-on casting decision was to cast Zachary Quinto as the young Spock, nearly a doppelganger for Leonard Nimoy measure for measure in physicality and vocal prowess.